Moving House Checklist

 If you want to print off this checklist, you can view or download it by using the button below.
 Alternatively, if you’d rather have a digital copy all you have to do is enter your email address in the box below and you’ll have your own copy is seconds.
 Happy moving!

 2 months before you move

-You’ve found a home, your offer has been accepted and you need to start your moving house checklist.
-With two months until you move, it is time to compare quotes and reviews and select your Conveyancing Solicitor.
+You’ve found a home; your offer has been accepted and you need to start your moving house checklist.
+With two months until you move, it is time to compare quotes.
 It is essential to get the legal side in place early on to ensure a smooth legal transaction of your property sale/purchase.
 It is also worth taking some time to research the facilities and amenities of your new area to help the location feel like home to you.